Back to Now: Background

-Labelle member Nona Hendryx explained the album's title to noted R&B writer Pete Lewis of Blues & Soul: "It basically stemmed from two of the songs on this album being songs I'd specifically written for what would have been the next Labelle album back in 1977.
+Back to Now was produced by Wyclef Jean, Gamble and Huff and Lenny Kravitz.
+This marked the group's first album in over thirty years.
+In an interview with Pete Lewis of Blues & Soul, Nona Hendryx revealed the album's title, "basically stem(s) from two of the songs on this album being songs I'd specifically written for what would have been the next Labelle album back in 1977.
 So the title 'Back To Now" is really signifying that this record represents us really getting back to where we were.
 It's basically a continuation from where we stopped off."